Golden Temple: Akal Takht

 In front of the sanctum and the causeway is the Akal Takht building.
 It is the chief Takht, a centre of authority in Sikhism.
 Its name Akal Takht means "throne of the Timeless (God)".
 The institution was established by Guru Hargobind after the martyrdom of his father Guru Arjan, as a place to conduct ceremonial, spiritual and secular affairs, issuing binding writs on Sikh gurdwaras far from his own location.
 A building was later constructed over the Takht founded by Guru Hargobind, and this came to be known as Akal Bunga.
 The Akal Takht is also known as Takht Sri Akal Bunga.
 The Sikh tradition has five Takhts, all of which are major pilgrimage sites in Sikhism.
 These are in Anandpur, Patna, Nanded, Talwandi Sabo and Amritsar.
 The Akal Takht in the Golden Temple complex is the primary seat and chief.
 It is also the headquarters of the main political party of the Indian state of Punjab, Shiromani Akali Dal (Supreme Akali Party).
 The Akal Takht issues edicts or writs (hukam) on matters related to Sikhism and the solidarity of the Sikh community.

+Teja Singh Samundri Hall

 The Teja Singh Samundri Hall is the office of the Shiromani Gurdwara Parbandhak Committee (Supreme Committee of Temple Management).
 It is located in a building near the Langar-kitchen and Assembly Hall.
 This office coordinates and oversees the operations of major Sikh temples.